Abike Dabiri: Journalism Bill Controversy

 In 2009, Dabiri-Erewa sponsored a Bill before the Nigerian Federal House of Representatives that would grant the freedom to practice journalism only after obtaining certain qualifications.
 The bill received public criticism, and was seen as an attempt to gag the media.
 There was a concern that the change would serve to enable tyranny and nepotism since most of the board appointments would be made by the President and/or Government executive members.
 In a morning TV program aired on November 30, 2009, Dabari-Erawa denied aiding corruption and hindering media freedom, stating that the bill would serve to professionalise journalism in Nigeria.

 Personal life

 Dabiri-Erewa was born to the family of Alhaji and Alhaja Ashafa Erogbogbo of Ikorodu.
 Her father, Alhaji Ashafa Erogbogbo is one of the children of late Alh.
 Sule Erogbogbo of Adegorunsen Compound, Ajina square, Ita – Agbodo, Ikorodu.
 Her paternal grandmother, Alhaja Alimotu Erobogbo is from Bello Solebo family of Ita – Elewa Square, Ikorodu.
 She is married to Segun Erewa.

-On the 4th of August 2015, her name appeared in National dailies as part of prominent personalities who have non performing loans with Nigeria Deposit Money Banks.
+On 4 August 2015, her name appeared in National dailies as part of prominent personalities who have non performing loans with Nigeria Deposit Money Banks.
 Reacting to this development, she sent series of tweets to debunk the claim citing mistaken identity and that she owes no one.

 Eventually the Bank in question responded by sending an apology in dailies for their erroneous mistake.